ldynia/git-workshop/readme.md

 If you encounter a `.git` directory within a folder then, it means that this folder is a git repository.

 ## Git remote repository
-**Remote Git repository** is nothing more than your local Git repository uploaded to cloud -in short it's called **remote**.
-The most used cloud for git repositories is [github.com](https://github.com/), and we will work with it- you are free to work with any source code management service (cloud).
+**Remote** Git repository is nothing more than your local Git repository uploaded to the cloud (**remote**).
+The most used cloud for git repositories is [github.com](https://github.com/), and we will work with it - feel free to work with any source code management service (cloud).

 To create a **github repository** do as follow